RAG vs Fine-Tuning for AI Chatbots: How to Choose

 For Fine-Tuning:

-- Diverse examples: Cover edge cases and different phrasings
+- Diverse examples: Cover edge cases, different phrasings of similar questions, and various levels of complexity

-- Validate before training: Clean data = better model
+- Validate before training: Clean data = better model.
+Remove contradictory examples, fix formatting inconsistencies, and ensure labels are accurate

 Cost Comparison